Manikanta-Reddy-Pasala/library-prisma/README.md

 2) I have used openCSV library to load and filter unwanted data from the csv files
 3) Exposed API's to query inserted data
 4) Also added Health check API

+## NOTE
+All dates in API's must be in "YYYY-MM-DD" format